The classification of living organisms into groups can be tricky. You may wonder, is a fish an animal? Or are they from a different animal class?

 Many fish species care for their young with the same devotion mammals do.
 Mouthbrooding occurs when male jawfish, bettas, and arowanas incubate eggs in their mouths.
 And they can’t eat while holding the eggs.
 Also, seahorse fathers are well-known for gestating their offspring before giving birth.

-Other fish brood their young in their skin or gills, and some babies eat their parent’s mucus first.
+Other fish brood their young in their skin or gills, and some babies first eat their parent’s mucus.
 Some cichlids protect their young by moving to warn them of danger.
 While others protect their young even after reaching sexual maturity.
 But they are still not considered mammals.

 Do fish have emotions?

-Because fish have no facial expressions, we assume they are not emotional beings.
+Because fish have no facial expressions, we assume they are not emotional.
 But scientific knowledge demonstrates that fish are sentient and emotional beings.

-Fish, like other animals, respond to negative experiences by altering their behavior and anatomy.
+Like other animals, fish respond to negative experiences by altering their behavior and anatomy.
 Fish learn to avoid things that are harmful to them, which aids in their survival.

 A common misconception that fish have is they have short memories.
-Goldfish can remember the exact colors and locations of particular feeding tubes for a year after being exposed to them.
+Goldfish can remember the exact colors and locations of particular feeding tubes for a year after exposure.